dotnet/machinelearning/docs/code/CrossPlatform.md

  - SymSgdNative needs to be either re-written in managed code, or re-write 4 Intel MKL methods.
 The 4 methods are just dealing with vector manipulation and shouldn't be hard to do.

 ## My Suggestion
 My suggestion would be to start with the hybrid approach.
 It will require the least amount of work to get ML.NET running elsewhere, while still being able to support a large majority of devices out of the gate.
 This solution will still limit the platforms we can run-on to what we build the native components for, initially Arm64 devices, but we can do a generic Arm64 compile so it should work for all Arm64 v8 devices.
-The goal is to eventually have a general purpose implementation which can work everywhere .NET does and accelerated components to increase performance where possible, such as running on Web Assembly and when .NET 6 comes out on mobile as well.
+The goal is to eventually have a managed implementation which can work everywhere .NET does and accelerated components to increase performance where possible.
+This could include native components in some cases or hardware intrinsics in others.

 ### Improving managed fallback through intrinsics
 We should also target .NET 5 so that we gain access to the Arm64 intrinsics.
 Rather than implementing special-purpose native libraries to take advantage of architecture-specific instructions we should instead enhance performance ensuring our managed implementation leverage intrinsics.